 You quickly recognize that the lectern serves as a crutch, and the average speaker, whether student or corporate VP, appears afraid that someone might snatch the lectern away.

-Many business examples illustrate this, and you’ve probably witnessed many of them yourself.
-Let’s take, for instance, Mr. Muhtar Kent, the Chairman of the Board and CEO of Coca-Cola.
+Many business examples illustrate this.
+You’ve probably witnessed many of them yourself.
+Take, for instance, Mr. Muhtar Kent, the Chairman of the Board and CEO of Coca-Cola.

 He wears glasses with little chains hanging from either side of the frame, and these dangle and sway and distract us, drawing our gaze in hypnotic fashion.

 In the video below, Mr. Kent delivers an October 2010 address at Yale University in which he begins badly with a discursive apology.
 He then grips the lectern as if it might run away.

 He does not even mention the topic of his talk until the 4-minute mark, and he hunches uncomfortably for the entire 38-minute speech.

 Successful C-Suite businesspeople, such as Mr. Kent, are caught in a dilemma – many of them are terrible presenters, but no one tells them so.
 No one will tell them so, because there’s no upside in doing it.

 Why would you tell your boss, let-alone the CEO, that he needs improvement in presenting?